History of Our University

 Important Accreditation Information

-The University of Scranton's education programs are nationally accredited by the National Council for Accreditation of Teacher Education (NCATE), and the university is regionally accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
+The University of Scranton's education programs are nationally accredited by the Teacher Education Accreditation Council (TEAC), and the university is regionally accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
 The College of Graduate and Continuing Education is accredited by the Pennsylvania Department of Education (PDE).

 College of Graduate and Continuing Education Catalog